Gongsun Zan: Family

+White Horse Righteous Followers

+During his battles, Gongsun Zan always rode a white horse.
+Whenever he had the opportunity, he would pursue the enemy and was often victorious.
+The foreigners warned each other about him and to avoid the "white horse".
+White horses were therefore feared by them.
+Gongsun Zan then selected thousands of white horses for his soldiers, calling them the "White Horse Righteous Followers" (白馬義從).
+According to another account.
+Among the foreign tribes, the strong soldiers were the ones to ride white horses.
+Gongsun Zan's army was composed of thousands of strong soldiers, most of them riding white horses therefore they were given this nickname.

 In Romance of the Three Kingdoms

 Gongsun Zan is a character in the 14th-century historical novel Romance of the Three Kingdoms, which romanticises the events before and during the Three Kingdoms period of China.
 He leads an elite cavalry unit called the "White Riders" and has served on the northern and eastern frontiers of the Han Empire by defending the borders from incursions by various non-Han Chinese tribes.
 In 191, Gongsun Zan joins the coalition against Dong Zhuo, the warlord who seized power in Luoyang and holds the figurehead Emperor Xian hostage.
 After the coalition breaks up, he gets into a rivalry with Yuan Shao over the territories in northern China and engages him in a series of battles throughout the 190s, starting with the Battle of Jieqiao and ending with his defeat and death at the Battle of Yijing.

 In the novel, Gongsun Zan is nicknamed "White Horse General" because the elite cavalry unit he leads is made up completely of horses of pure white.
 The reason for doing so is that he knows that the non-Han Chinese tribes consider white horses sacred animals so they will run away when they encounter an enemy unit riding white horses in battle.